EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 * We had not updated the select lines in the multiplexers to the delayed signals
 * Our machine code had 0x10 immediate when it should have been 0xa
 * Our machine code did not have NOPs
+* We had not updated the inputs to modules like ALU and Data Memory with the new input signals

 # 4. Implementing RV321 Design (For Reference Program) #